What is Faith Works?

 - Once we have heard the Gospel proclaimed we will listen to a mini teaching about the Gospel and will learn how the Gospel is relating to us and our lives.
 We will learn how to put our FAITH to WORK.

-- From there we are broken up into small groups and meet separately for the bulk of the remainder of the morning.
+- From there we are broken up into small groups and meet separately for the bulk of the remainder of the evening.

 - In the age appropriate small groups your child is given the opportunity to dive deeper into the Gospel and the focus through an appropriate activity or small group questions.
 This is the time that your child will get to really internalize the Gospel message.

-- After a concluding prayer each child will depart with a Family Newsletter.
-At the bottom of each Newsletter are two challenges for the week.
-These are optional, but if they bring back the bottom portion the following week, they will receive points that will add up for prizes throughout year.
+- After night prayer in the church, each child will depart with a Family Newsletter.
+At the bottom of each Newsletter are challenges for the week.
+These are optional, but if they bring back the newsletter the following week, they can earn prizes.

 The Faith Works program is lectionary based: this means that each lesson will correspond to the Gospel reading for that Sunday.
 Catechesi Tradendae states “Catechesis aims therefore at developing understanding of the mystery of Christ in the light of God’s word, so that the whole of a person’s humanity is impregnated by that word.”
 A major factor in deciding to renewing the RE program so that it follows the lectionary is to encourage family participation and sharing of the Gospel.
 In his Apostolic Exhortation Evangelii Nuntiandi (Evangelization in the Modern World) Pope Paul VI states “The family, like the Church, ought to be a place where the Gospel is transmitted and from which the Gospel radiates.”